calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 If a signal:

-- Is non-cannonical
+- Is non-cannonical or,

 - Is cannonical but its length is greater than 8 bits **and** doesn't exactly match the size of the compiler's basic data types (8, 16, 32 or 64 bits for gcc compiler) then the signal will need to be **fragmented** within the structure *s*.

-If a signal gets fragmented it can no longer be accessed by a single field within the structure `s` but the access will need to be performed individually per each generated fragment (or can be accessed via access *macros* explained in further sections).
+If a signal gets fragmented it can no longer be accessed by a single field within the structure `s` but the access will need to be performed individually per each generated fragment (or can be accessed as a whole via access *macros* explained in further sections).

 Examples of non-cannonical signals fragmentations: